 We format budget narratives by using subheaders for each of the budget categories the funder includes.
 Be exhaustively detailed and thorough in your response.

 If you are a nonprofit organization with a board of directors, you would get a resolution passed by your board.
 If you are a government entity, your tribal or city council would approve the resolution.
 Resolutions are not always required for grants, and sometimes they will not be requested until later in the process.

 Coordinate with the Clerk or person responsible for preparing the board meeting to get your resolution on their agenda.
 Have the resolution printed on official letterhead.
-You need the signed copy for your application.
+You’ll need the signed copy for your application.

-Letters of Support For Grants
+📃 Letters of Support For Grants

 Finalizing Your Attachments

 Once your attachments are complete, consider adding a cover sheet that describes what is included.
 This is particularly helpful for attachments with several documents like letters of support.
 You can list every organization that submitted a letter to make it easier for the reviewer to understand what they are about to read.